Douglas019BR/git-sensei/LESSON_TWO.md

 6. Click "Create repository"

 ## Connecting Your Local Repository to GitHub 🔗
-Use the local reposiroty created on lesson one.
+Use the local repository created in lesson one.

 ```bash
 # Add a remote